jacobq/ember-cli-todomvc/TUTORIAL.md

 Because no custom behavior is required from the controller at this point, we can rely on the default controller provided by the framework.

-## Displaying a Model's Complete State
+## Displaying a model's complete state

 TodoMVC uses the `completed` class to apply a strikethrough to completed todos.
 Modify the `<li>` element in `app/templates/todos.hbs` to apply the class when a todo's `isCompleted` property is true.